WHAT IS ECE R10?

 ECE R10, Regulation 10, R10 or UNECE R10 is one of the automotive regulations published by The United Nations Economic Commission for Europe (UNECE) which has 56 member states as of 18 February 2020.
 ECE R10 is defining Electromagnetic Compatibility (EMC) requirements of the vehicles and electronic sub assemblies (ESAs) used in automotive.
-It defines EMC requirements (tests and type approval) of the products (vehicles, electronic components and systems) used in automotive.
+It is listing required EMC tests and type approval certification (E marking) process for electronic components, systems and vehicles used in automotive.
+Every designer, engineer, manufacturer, exporter, importer acting in automotive shall be aware of this regulation since it is used for product compliance.

 As given on the scope of ECE R10, the regulation applies to: